polymonyrks/poppyS/README.md

 2. Run Stanford CoreNLP Server.
 3. Execute poppyS.
 ## PDF Examples
+This program poppyS is suitable for hard to read documents such as a bit greek or latin ones.
+The documents below are such kind of examples.
+Read them yourself with this poppyS.
 1. Computer Science
 * [Haskell Wikibooks](https://en.wikibooks.org/wiki/Haskell)
 * [Basic Category Theory](https://arxiv.org/abs/1612.09375)